scheinerman/ImplicitGraphs.jl/README.md

 ## To Do

-Some function names in `ImplictGraphs` conflict with names in `SimpleGraphs`, so I should make this module rely on `SimpleGraphs`.
+Some function names in `ImplictGraphs` conflict with names in `SimpleGraphs`, so I should make this module rely on `SimpleGraphs`, but that will slow down loading.

+This would open the possibility of being able to construct a `SimpleGraph` from an `ImplicitGraph` with a function call of the form `SimpleGraph(G::ImplicitGraph, V::Set)`.